Acewvrs/LightUp-Puzzle/README.md

 In order to run:

-1. Download the 'main' folder in dist
+1. Go to dist -> main
 2. Run main.exe